 6. Titleist 718 AP3 Irons

-The 718 AP3 are a refined series of the Titleist irons.
-They have thin topline and a bit of the offset at the address that improves feel along with ball speed.
+The 718 AP3 is a refined series of Titleist irons.
+They have a thin topline and a bit of the offset at the address that improves feel along with ball speed.
 The manufacturers termed these irons as the longest and fastest player’s irons ever.

-Moreover, the Titleist have a classic elegant muscle-back rounded mid-mallet with wrap-around face-sole technology and rigid stainless steel rim.
+Moreover, the Titleist has a classic elegant muscle-back rounded mid-mallet with wrap-around face-sole technology and a rigid stainless steel rim.

 Technically, they are a combination of the former and later AP1 and AP2 irons, comprising both their features and resulting in an extraordinary iron set series.

-The high MOI design in these irons with an average of 84.9 grams of tungsten per head place low in the toe optimizes ball speed across the face.
+The high MOI design in these irons with an average of 84.9 grams of tungsten per head placed low in the toe optimizes ball speed across the face.

 A new exquisite head shape appeals to golfers requiring a decent distance and forgiveness keeping control and solid feel.

 - High MOI design